taecontrol/moonguard-docs/versioned_docs/version-0.1.0/notifications/notifications-slack.md

 sidebar_position: 2
 ---

-# Via Slack
+# Slack Configuration

-## Notifications via Slack

 MoonGuard uses `laravel/slack-notification-channel` as a dependency to build Slack notifications, in case you want to send MoonGuard notifications to Slack you need a Slack Weebhook URL.

 You can get this webhook through creating a [Slack App on Slack API site.](https://api.slack.com/apps?new_app=1) It's a easy process where you have to create an app for your workspace.

-We took some screenshots for guidence:

 1. Create an App from scratch.